paulsengroup/hictk/docs/installation_src.rst

 Cleaning build artifacts
 ========================

-After successfully compiling hictk the following folders safely be removed:
+After successfully compiling hictk the following folders can safely be removed:

 * Python virtualenv: :code:`/tmp/venv`
 * hictk source tree: :code:`/tmp/hictk`

-If you are not using Conan in any other project feel free to also delete Conan's folder :code:`~/.conan2/`.
+If you are not using Conan in any other project feel free to delete Conan's folder :code:`~/.conan2/`.